kodekloudhub/community-faq/docs/how-tos/apple-silicon/centos-vm.md

     vagrant init gyptazy/rocky9.3-arm64
     ```

-    This will create `Vagrantfile` in the current directory to spin up a virtual machine with default settings, and a machine nam,e of `default`.
+    This will create `Vagrantfile` in the current directory to spin up a virtual machine with default settings, and a machine name of `default`.
 1. If you want to adjust settings like CPU or memory, then you can apply the settings as directed by the course videos to your `Vagrantfile`.
 1. Start the VM
     ```